licarpen/aws-developer/README.md

 * PutItem (FULL REPLACE)
 * UpdateItem (only updates fields)
   * can implement Atomic Counters and increase them
+  * increases a counter each time an update occurs
 * Conditional Writes:
   * accept a write/update only if certain conditions are met
   * helps with concurrent access to items